IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/James_Clerk_Maxwell" target="_blank">James Clerk Maxwell</a>

->“Physics is too hard for physicists.”<sup id="a5"><a href="#f5">5</a></sup>

->“But he (Galileo) was not an idiot,... **Only an idiot could believe that scientific truth needs martyrdom** — that may be necessary in religion, but scientific results prove themselves in time.”

->“If I were to awaken after having slept for a thousand years, my first question would be: Has the Riemann hypothesis been proven?”

->“We must not believe those, who today, with philosophical bearing and deliberative tone, prophesy the fall of culture and accept the [ignorabimus](https://en.wikipedia.org/wiki/Ignoramus_et_ignorabimus).
-For us there is no ignorabimus, and in my opinion none whatever in natural science.
-In opposition to the foolish ignorabimus our slogan shall be:
->
->We must know — we will know!”<sup id="a6"><a href="#f6">6</a></sup>

->“No one shall expel us from the Paradise that <a href="https://en.wikipedia.org/wiki/Georg_Cantor" target="_blank">Cantor</a> has created.”

-― <a href="https://en.wikiquote.org/wiki/David_Hilbert" target="_blank">David Hilbert</a>

 >“I had no need of that hypothesis.”
-[When Napoleon said “Laplace, they tell me you have written this large book on the system of the universe, and have never even mentioned its Creator”]
+[When <a href="https://en.wikipedia.org/wiki/Napoleon" target="_blank">Napoleon</a> said “Laplace, they tell me you have written this large book on the system of the universe, and have never even mentioned its Creator”]

->“Read Euler, read Euler, he is the master of us all.”
+>“Read <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Euler</a>, read Euler, he is the master of us all.”

 ― <a href="https://en.wikipedia.org/wiki/Pierre-Simon_Laplace" target="_blank">Pierre-Simon Laplace</a>